SURF Awards: Preparing a Successful Application

 Consult the Sample SURF Timelines for examples of how to break down a project into weekly activities and milestones.

 Your first letter of recommendation must be from the faculty member who will serve as your research advisor and will supervise the summer work.
-Please ask him/her to address all of the following in the letter:
+Please ask them to address all of the following in their letter:

 Deadline for Submission